Luming-L/ProjectNew/Results/PeakRecall/Rationale.md

  5. normalize samples by their quality and read depth

 **Usage**
-In the BedGraph file converted , the score is the signal in each 100-bp bin.
+In the BedGraph file converted by BigWig, the score is the signal in each 100-bp bin.
 We can take the average signal of all bins as genome background and calculate the statistical significance for signal in each bin.
 |chr|start|end|score|
 |--|--|--|--|
 |chr1|0|9999|0.000000|